zuplo/docs/docs/articles/custom-ci-cd.md

 :::note

-GitLab CI/CD does not have a built-in way to delete deployments.
+GitLab CI/CD doesn't have a built-in way to delete deployments.
 You can use the Zuplo UI to delete old environments.

 :::